x07x08/TF2-Dodgeball-Modified/README.md

 - Commands to modify the movement parameters of a rocket.

 # Fixes
-- Fixed some errors cause by invalid client indexes in timers (mostly in the normal version).
+- Fixed some errors caused by invalid client indexes in timers.
 - Fixed the wrong rocket class being rarely chosen.
 - Fixed neutral rockets.